 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-The U.S.-French commercial and economic alliance is one of the United States’ oldest and closest.
-The United States and France established diplomatic relations in 1778 and the United States’ first trade agreement, the Treaty of Amity and Commerce between the United States and France, was signed that year.
+Historically, the U.S.-French commercial and economic alliance is one of the United States’ oldest and closest.
+The United States and France established diplomatic relations in 1778.
+The United States’ first trade agreement, the Treaty of Amity and Commerce between the United States and France, was signed that same year.
 Relations between the United States and France have remained active and friendly.
 Our countries share common values and have similar policies on most political, economic, and security issues.

-With a GDP of approximately $2.6 trillion in 2020 (down 8.2% in 2020, +1.5% growth in 2019, down from 1.7% in 2018), France is the world’s fifth-largest economy and Europe’s third largest economy after Germany and the UK.
+With a GDP of approximately $2.6 trillion in 2020 (down 8.2% in 2020, +1.5% y-o-y growth in 2019), France is the world’s fifth-largest economy and Europe’s third-largest economy after Germany and the UK.
 It has substantial agricultural resources and maintains a strong manufacturing sector, despite a recent decline.
 A dynamic services sector now accounts for an increasingly large share of economic activity and is responsible for most job creation in recent years.
-France initiated the G-20, is host to the OECD, and is a member of the G-7, the European Union, and the World Trade Organization, confirming its status as a leading economic player in the world.
+France initiated the G-20, is host to the OECD, and is a member of the G-7, the European Union, and the World Trade Organization, confirming its status as a leading economic player globally.

 France has an educated population, first-rate universities, and a talented workforce.
 It has a modern business culture, sophisticated financial markets, strong intellectual property protections, and innovative business leaders.
 The country is known for its world-class infrastructure, including high-speed passenger rail, maritime ports, extensive roadway networks and public transportation, and efficient intermodal connections.
-In 2018, France was the ninth largest global market for foreign direct investment (FDI) inflows with a year-on-year increase of 2%.
+In 2019, France was the ninth-largest global market for foreign direct investment (FDI) inflows.
 In total, there are more than 28,000 foreign-owned companies doing business in France.
 It is the home to 29 of the world’s 500 largest companies.
-In 2018, the World Economic Forum ranked France 17th in terms of global competitiveness economic transformation readiness.
+In 2020, the World Economic Forum ranked France 9th in terms of global competitiveness economic transformation readiness.
 France was also ranked 4th in the “Countries with the Best Foreign Direct Investment Opportunities” 2020 annual survey of global business executives, financial advisors, affluent families, financial institutions, corporations, private investors, and high-to-ultra high net worth individuals that ranks markets that are likely to attract the most investment in the next three years.

 Trade and investment ties between the United States and France are strong.
 On average, over $1 billion in commercial transactions, including sales of U.S. and French foreign affiliates, takes place every day.
 U.S. exports to France include industrial chemicals, aircraft and engines, electronic components, telecommunications, computer software, computers and peripherals, analytical and scientific instrumentation, medical instruments and supplies, and broadcasting equipment.
 The United States is the top foreign destination for French investment.
 By country of the ultimate beneficial owner (UBO), France entered the top 5 investing countries at the end of 2020 ($315.0 billion), moving up one position from 2019.
 The United States is the largest foreign investor in France in terms of job creation.
 In 2020, the United States was the leading foreign investor in France with a stock of foreign direct investment (FDI) totaling over $91.1 billion.
 More than 4,600 U.S. firms operate in France, supporting nearly 480,000 jobs.
 A total of 204 investments were recorded from the United States in France in 2020, creating 8,286 jobs, 5 percent more than in 2019.
 In 2020, the United States exported $42.9 billion of goods and services to France, down 28.8 percent from 2019.
 The United States and France have a bilateral convention on investment and a bilateral tax treaty addressing, among other things, double taxation and tax evasion.